Paraguay's Interest Rate Decision for November 2025: Steady at 6.00%

 Frequently Asked Questions

-- What are the risks to PY’s economic outlook?
+- What are the main risks affecting Paraguay’s monetary policy outlook?

 This has been drafted with AI assistance and then thoroughly reviewed, refined, and approved by our human editorial team to ensure accuracy, and originality.